alnoki/AAAAAA/doc/dev-guide/concepts/tools.rst

 :xref:`VS-Code` is an
 :wiki-pg:`integrated development environment (IDE)
 <Integrated_development_environment>`
-that is used to create :term:`AAAAAA`
+that is used to create :term:`AAAAAA`, with additional functionality provided by :vs-code-doc:`extensions <editor/extension-gallery>`

 The :github:`AAAAAA repository <alnoki/AAAAAA>` comes with a collection of :xref:`VS-Code-settings` that will automatically